What is Homestay?

 What is the holiday policy?

-There is no official holiday policy.
-You are welcome to invite your guest to join you on a holiday or not, according to your preference.
+- You are welcome to invite your guest to join you on a holiday.
 If you invite them to come along and don’t plan to pay their way (you are never obligated to pay their way), just let them know in advance what the costs will be so they can decide whether it fits with their budget.

 My student guest is feeling very unhappy/depressed – what do I do?

 Students get homesick and overwhelmed sometimes.
 Studying far from home in an unfamiliar culture and language is a very difficult thing to do.
-If your student is struggling, please contact your Customer Care Manager who will notify the school to get resources in line to help your student.
+If your student is struggling, please contact your Local AHN office who will notify the school to get resources in line to help your student.

 Are my guests allowed to have overnight guests?